extreal-dev/Extreal.Guide/README.md

 ```
 ## What for?

-Tell them what this feature is being provided for.
+Tell what this feature is being provided for.

 ## Specification